Configure Piwik for speed

 - There have also been a few Piwik users tracking more than a billion pageviews over several months.
 If you need help, get in touch with Piwik experts.

-This guide was written by Piwik Professional Services – contact us for any advice or problem: we will make sure you make the most of Piwik.
+This guide was written by the team of Professional Consultants – contact us for any advice or problem: we will make sure you make the most of Piwik.